QaZaQ97/cat_facts/README.md

 Apllication about cats.

 In app you can get random cat image and facts about cats from internet.
+And save facts in history and clear the history.

 Stacks:
   flutter_bloc: ^8.1.2